tilt-dev/tilt.build/docs/rollout/introduce-tilt.md

   2a.
 How to Install Tilt
   2b.
 What to Do After You Start Tilt
 3. Known Issues
-4. What to Do Next
+4. Let Us Know What You Think
 ```

 Remember that a Transition Guide is more than just a README.
 Its job is to get an AppDev up and running with minimal friction, but also to drive home why they should be excited about Tilt.